Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Abstract

 \section{Abstract}

-Bott and Taubes used integrals over configuration spaces to produce finite-type (a.k.a.
-Vassiliev) knot invariants.
-Their techniques were then used to construct ``Vassiliev classes'' in the real cohomology spaces of knots and links in higher-dimensional Euclidean spaces, using classes in graph cohomology, as first promised by Kontsevich.
-Here we construct integer-valued cohomology classes in spaces of knots and links in $\R^d$ for odd $d>3$.
+Bott and Taubes used integrals over configuration spaces to produce finite-type a.k.a.
+Vassiliev knot invariants.
+Cattaneo, Cotta-Ramusino and Longoni then used these methods together with graph cohomology to construct ``Vassiliev classes'' in the real cohomology of spaces of knots in higher-dimensional Euclidean spaces, as first promised by Kontsevich.
+Here we construct integer-valued cohomology classes in spaces of knots and links in $\R^d$ for $d>3$.
 We construct such a class for any integer-valued graph cocycle, by the method of gluing compactified configuration spaces.
 Our classes form the integer lattice among the previously discovered real cohomology classes.
 Thus we obtain nontrivial classes from trivalent graph cocycles.
-We obtain an analogous result for even $d>3$ over $\Z/2$.
-Our methods also generalize to constructing mod-$p$ classes out of mod-$p$ graph cocycles, which need not be reductions of classes over the integers.
+Our methods generalize to yield mod-$p$ classes out of mod-$p$ graph cocycles, which need not be reductions of classes over the integers.